msjaiswal/book-notes/Building Microservices.markdown

 - TODO

 ### Testing
-- Automated testcases is must.
+- Automated testcases are the key.
 No surprises here.
-- Unit Tests, Service tests and end-to-end tests.
+- Unit Tests, Service tests and end-to-end tests are various techniques.
-- More smaller scoped tests lead to quick feedback loop.
+- Smaller scoped tests lead to quick feedback loop.
 - End-to-end testing is hard and has many downsides.
+Take long time to run => long feedback cycles.
+- Prefer more small scoped tests and avoid end-to-end tests.
+- Optimize for time to discovery of bugs.

+### Monitoring
+- Monitor the small things, and use aggregation to see the bigger picture.
+- Kibana for aggregated view, Graphite
+- Services should expose basic metrics themselves.
+- Using fake events for Synthetic transaction and [semantic monitoring](https://www.thoughtworks.com/radar/techniques/semantic-monitoring).
+- Cascade Failures are dangerous.
+Solution: Circuit breaker.
+- Monitoring is one area where standardization is incredibly important.
+Write your logs out in a standard format and at standard location.
+- Have a single, queryable tool for aggregating and storing logs.

+### Security
+- TODO
+- Don’t write your own crypto.
+Don’t invent your own security protocols.

+### Conway's Law
+- Any organization that designs ssystem is constrained to produce design that copies the communication structure of the organization.
+- If you have 4 groups working on a compiler, you will get a 4 pass compiler.
+=> More loosely coupled organizations actually created more modular, less coupled systems.
+=> 2 pizza teams.
+- Geographically distributed teams produce loosely coupled system.
+- Service ownership - building, deploying and maintaining the service.
+- Service ownership gives people more power and autonomy, making them more accountable
+- Internal Open Source - A small group of people are core committers.
+Core committers are still in charge of the codebase; they are owners.
+- Along with service boundaries, align your team along bounded contexts too.
+- Trying to enforce a system design that doesn't match the organization can lead to tension.

 ### TODO (Still to Read)
 He talks about bunch of other stuff that I am still to read and implement in my company.
 Here is a list: